OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 - If any external resources are included in a page involved with the OAuth flow analyze request made to them as credentials could be leaked in the referrer header.

 After stepping through the oAuth flow and using the application for a while few requests are captured in the request history of an HTTP interception proxy.
-Search for the Referer Header (`Referer: https://idp.example.com/`) containing the IdP and Client URL in the request history.
+Search for the Referer Header (`Referer: https://idp.example.com/`) containing the AS and Client URL in the request history.

 ## Related Test Cases